-The Contractor shall return to the project and repair or replace all defects in workmanship and material discovered within 2 years after Final Acceptance of the Work.
-The Contractor shall start work to remedy any such defects within 7 calendar days of receiving Owner's written notice of a defect, and shall complete such work within the time stated in the Owner's notice.
+The Contractor shall return to the project and repair or replace all defects in workmanship and material discovered within 2 years following the Substantial Completion Date.
+The Contractor shall start work to remedy any such defects within 7 calendar days of receiving Owner's written notice of a defect, and shall complete such Work within the time stated in the Owner's notice.
 In case of an emergency, where damage may result from delay or where loss of services may result, such corrections may be made by the Owner's own forces or another contractor, in which case the cost of corrections shall be paid by the Contractor.
-In the event the Contractor does not accomplish corrections within the time specified, the work will be otherwise accomplished and the cost of same shall be paid by the Contractor.
+In the event the Contractor does not accomplish corrections within the time specified, the Work will be otherwise accomplished and the cost of same shall be paid by the Contractor.